dominic277/LAT-computational-model/README.md

 # Stage 4: Model neuromodulation via orexin, arousal-state signalling and top-down PFC/frontoparietal input
 # S4 target behaviurs: I think just recapitulating the effects seen in the rate-based model, but in an SNN model
 # Stage 5: Adjust parameters to enable gamma-like rhythmic synchronisation to emerge when a loop becomes active (via recurrent E/I cycles) and with activity corresponding to gamma-power
+# Success Criteria: the model doesn't prove LAT.
+But it demonstrates its dynamic plausibility, and mutual compatibility of the theory's claims.